Configure Podman Containers with Oracle Linux Automation Engine

 Create a Requirements File

-1. If not already connected, open a terminal and connect via ssh to the ol-server system.
+1. Open a new terminal and connect via SSH to the ol-control-node system.

 2. Create a working directory.